-The Canadian Energy Services, AES, and AES Permian brands are focused on the design and implementation of drilling fluids systems for oil and gas producers.
+The Canadian Energy Services and AES brands are focused on the design and implementation of drilling fluids systems and completion solutions sold directly to oil and gas producers.
 The JACAM and PureChem brands are vertically integrated manufacturers of advanced production and specialty chemicals for the wellhead and pump-jack, drilling related chemicals, technically advanced fluids for completions and stimulations, and chemical solutions for the pipeline and midstream markets.

-Two complimentary business divisions support the operations and augment the product offerings in the WCSB.
+Two complementary business divisions support the operations and augment the product offerings in the WCSB.
 Clear is CES' environmental division, providing environmental consulting and drilling fluids waste disposal services primarily to oil and gas producers active in the WCSB.
 EQUAL is CES' transport division, providing its customers with trucks and trailers specifically designed to meet the demanding requirements of off-highway oilfield work in the WCSB.
 EQUAL transports and handles oilfield produced fluids and supports the oilfield chemical business by hauling, handling, managing and warehousing products.
 EQUAL operates from two terminals and yards located in Edson, Alberta and Carlyle, Saskatchewan.

 Led by JACAM's state of the art laboratory in Sterling, Kansas, CES operates four separate lab facilities across North America which also includes Houston, Texas; Carlyle, Saskatchewan; and Calgary, Alberta.
-In 2015 CES is expanding its laboratory capabilities in Houston and Calgary and is building a new laboratory in Midland, Texas.
-CES' main chemical manufacturing and reacting facility is located in Sterling, Kansas and its Canadian chemical blending facilities are located in Carlyle, Saskatchewan and Nisku, Alberta.
+In 2015 CES significantly expanded its laboratory capabilities in Calgary with the opening of a new laboratory.
+In 2016, to address the needs of its expanding US based production and specialty chemical business CES will also open a new laboratory in Midland, Texas and a second laboratory in Houston, Texas.
+CES' main chemical manufacturing and reacting facility is located in Sterling, Kansas with additional chemical blending capabilities in Sonora, Texas and its Canadian chemical blending facilities are located in Carlyle, Saskatchewan and Nisku, Alberta.
 CES also leverages third party partner relationships to drive innovation in the consumable fluids and chemicals business.